 BNL conducts routine monitoring of flora and fauna to assess the impact, if any, of past and present activities on the Laboratory's natural resources.
 Generally, deer sampled on site or within 1 mile contain higher concentrations of cesium-137 (Cs-137) than deer sampled from more than 1 mile off site.
 This is most likely because on-site deer consume small amounts of contaminated soil and graze on vegetation growing in soil where elevated Cs-137 levels are known to exist.
-The maximum on-site concentration in 2011 in on-site deer meat was 3.08 pCi/g, wet weight.
+The maximum on-site concentration in 2012 in deer meat was 0.27 pCi/g, wet weight.
 The wet weight concentration is before a sample is dried for analysis, and is the form most likely to be consumed.
-The New York State Department of Health has formally reviewed the potential public health risk associated with elevated levels of Cs-137 in on-site deer and determined that neither hunting restrictions nor formal health advisories are warranted.
+The maximum on-site and within 1 mile concentration was 1.52 pCi/g, wet weight.
+The New York State Department of Health has formally reviewed the potential public health risk associated with Cs-137 levels in on-site deer and determined that neither hunting restrictions nor formal health advisories are warranted.

 Testing of deer bones for strontium-90 (Sr-90) indicated background levels.
 Sr-90 is present in the environment at background levels as a result of worldwide fallout from nuclear weapons testing.
-BNL continues to test for Sr-90 in bone to develop baseline information on this radionuclide and its presence in local while-tailed deer.